Deletes a security group.

 delete-security-group [--group-id <value>] [--group-name <value>] [--dry-run | --no-dry-run] [--cli-input-json | --cli-input-yaml] [--generate-cli-skeleton <value>] [--debug] [--endpoint-url <value>] [--no-verify-ssl] [--no-paginate] [--output <value>] [--query <value>] [--profile <value>] [--region <value>] [--version <value>] [--color <value>] [--no-sign-request] [--ca-bundle <value>] [--cli-read-timeout <value>] [--cli-connect-timeout <value>] [--cli-binary-format <value>] [--no-cli-pager] [--cli-auto-prompt] [--no-cli-auto-prompt]

 The ID of the security group.
-Required for a nondefault VPC.

-[EC2-Classic, default VPC] The name of the security group.
+[Default VPC] The name of the security group.
 You can specify either the security group name or the security group ID.
 For security groups in a nondefault VPC, you must specify the security group ID.